 Hume's second point is that people aren't free to leave, so their staying can't count as tacit consent.
 Leaving one's country can have tremendous costs.
-"We may as well assert, that a man, by remaining in a vessel, freely consents to the dominion of the master; though he was carried on board while asleep, and must leap into the ocean, and perish, the moment he leaves her."
+Moreover, rulers may forbid immigration (without forfeiting the allegiance of their subjects).